HouFaiMan/di-workshop-09-files/README.md

   - Again, if you're not sure about this, try a search engine! 'javascript reverse array' is probably a good bet
 - Join the array of lines back together again
-  - Try coming up wiuth your own search for this one ;)
+  - Try coming up with your own search for this one ;)

 Now we’ve reversed the names, we can look at _writing_ (saving) the file.